-What are IVF success rates
+What are IVF success rates and how they are calculated?

 - Live birth means carrying a pregnancy to term and delivering a child.

-At first glance, everything looks clear but if we analyze the presented data it will turn out that the statistics so presented do not include IVF cycles where the embryo transfer did not take place for various reasons.
+At first glance, everything looks clear but if we analyse the presented data it will turn out that the statistics so presented do not include IVF cycles where the embryo transfer did not take place for various reasons.
 Further on, the article discusses the number of possible cycles.

 Other ways to calculate IVF success rates:

-- clinical pregnancies / number of IVF cycles started
+- clinical pregnancies/number of IVF cycles started

-- live births / number of IVF cycles started
+- live births/number of IVF cycles started

 IVF Success Rates as presented by clinics

 From the point of view of the patient, IVF Success rates should mean the probability that your IVF treatment will be successful, that is, ending in a live birth, which is the aim of treatment.
-Most clinics in Europe are presenting IVF Success rates as a percentage of patients who become pregnant.
+Most clinics in Europe present IVF Success rates as a percentage of patients who become pregnant.
 Most often, the probability of getting pregnant is calculated in relation to the number of embryo transfers made and not the IVF cycles started – it is the so-called IVF Pregnancy Rates.

 Not every Patient starting the IVF cycle will have embryos available – that’s why the statistics calculated on the started IVF cycle (including the cycle in which no embryos were given) will be much lower.
 On average, 10-35% of the started IVF cycles may end before the embryo transfer (source: CDC Report 2015).